Run OpenOffice as a Windows Service with AlwaysUp

 OpenOffice Windows Service: General Tab

-6. Click over to the Logon tab and enter the user name and password of the account in which you installed OpenOffice.
-OpenOffice will run in this account so that it can find its settings.
+6. Click over to the Logon tab and enter the user name and password of the Windows account in which you installed OpenOffice.
+OpenOffice must run in this account so that it can find its settings.

 OpenOffice Windows Service: Startup Tab